sazbad/nettyleaker/README.md

             for (;;) {
                 long usedMemory = DIRECT_MEMORY_COUNTER.get();
 ```
-6. This usedMemory keeps going up for such large HTTP requests and does not go down over time even if there is no active Http requests.
+6. Run the HttpDMErrorClient again.
+This time  usedMemory keeps going up for subsequent large HTTP requests and does not go down over time even if there is no active Http requests.
 This resutls in OutOfDirectMemoryError even though the body size of http requests are lower than the direct memory size been used by Netty.